aptima-ai/aptima_framework/docs/ten_agent/playground/run_va.md

 # Run Voice Assistant with Large Language Model

-This guide will help you to run the Voice Assistant with Large Language Model in the TEN-Agent Playground.
+This guide will help you to run the Voice Assistant with Large Language Model in the APTIMA-Agent Playground.

 ## Prerequisites

-- Make sure you have the TEN-Agent playground running.
-If not, follow the [Run Playground](https://doc.theten.ai/ten-agent/quickstart) guide to start the playground.
+- Make sure you have the APTIMA-Agent playground running.
+If not, follow the [Run Playground](https://doc.theten.ai/aptima-agent/quickstart) guide to start the playground.
 - You will need following information prepared:
   - STT info, any supported STT can be used.
 [Deepgram](https://deepgram.com/) is relatively easy to register and get started with.
   - TTS info, any supported TTS can be used.
 [Fish.Audio](https://fish.audio/) is relatively easy to register and get started with.